ManishankarV/MedGen/docs/PRD.md

 # MedGen Techno-Functional Product Requirements Document (PRD)

+## TL;DR

+- **Phase 1 ("Explore"):** Patient-facing AI assistant for health Q&A and appointment booking.
+Uses LLMs for general health queries, with context augmentation (public knowledge, web search as needed), and strong input guardrails (PII redaction).
+Integrates with EHR APIs for appointment scheduling (Atleast the major vendors have APIs).
+- **Phase 2 ("Build"):** Personalized experience by leveraging user context from EHR (e.g., prescriptions from appointments), enabling queries on personal and proprietary medication data.
+Supports patient education on medications and introduces human-in-the-loop (in-house experts) for complex tasks such as prescription refills or modifications.

 ## 1. Introduction & Vision

 MedGen aims to develop a Healthcare AI Platform that empowers patients and healthcare providers through intelligent, secure, and interoperable AI-driven solutions.